 Paula Wallace biography

 Paula Wallace is the president and founder of the Savannah College of Art and Design, a private, nonprofit, accredited university for creative careers.
-Established in 1978, SCAD is the most comprehensive art and design university in the United States, with locations in Savannah and Atlanta, Georgia; Lacoste, France; and Hong Kong; as well as an award-winning eLearning program.
+Established in 1978, SCAD is the most comprehensive art and design university in the United States, with locations in Atlanta and Savannah, Georgia; Hong Kong; and Lacoste, France; as well as an award-winning eLearning program.

-She served as academic dean and provost of SCAD for twenty-two years and has served as president of the university since 2000.
-As president, Wallace has led the university in unprecedented growth, more than doubling enrollment from fewer than five thousand students to more than twelve thousand students.
-Wallace created and championed many of the university's most popular annual events, including the Savannah Film Festival, SCAD deFINE ART, SCADstyle, the SCAD Sidewalk Arts Festival, and SCAD aTVfest.
+Wallace served as academic dean and provost of SCAD for 22 years before becoming president in 2000.
+As president, Wallace has led the university in unprecedented growth, from fewer than 5,000 students to nearly 14,000 students.
+She created and championed many of the university's most popular annual events, including Sand Arts Festival, SCAD aTVfest, SCAD deFINE ART, SCAD FASHWKND, SCAD Savannah Film Festival, SCADstyle, and Sidewalk Arts Festival.

-Wallace earned a Bachelor of Arts degree from Furman University and Master of Education and Education Specialist degrees from Georgia State University; she also was awarded an Honorary Doctor of Laws from Gonzaga University.
-Wallace's husband is Glenn, and her four children are Marisa, John Paul, Madison, and Trace.
+Wallace earned a Master of Education and Education Specialist degrees from Georgia State University and a Bachelor of Arts degree from Furman University.
+She also was awarded an honorary Doctor of Law from Gonzaga University.

 President and founder of the Savannah College of Art and Design